UKPLab/CARE/docs/source/for_developers/extending/database.rst

     npx sequelize migration:generate --name NAME_OF_MIGRATION

+This adds a new file ``<timestamp>-NAME_OF_MIGRATION`` to the migrations directory.
+Please refer to the official Sequelize migration guide linked above to understand the details of writing migrations.
+Conceptually, you need to define the up function for modifying the database (e.g. adding a new table) and the down function to revert the said changes.
+Please refer to the numerous examples of migrations in the code base as an example.

 .. note::

     Make sure that you have the `Sequelize migration CLI <https://sequelize.org/docs/v6/other-topics/migrations/>`_ (called npx) installed before creating a new migration.
 Alternatively, you can also create all files manually, but we recommend using the CLI.

 Creating a Model